All Episodes

 CIA's briefer did not brief the vice president on the report, despite the vice president's previous questions about the issue.

-As Senate Intelligence Committee Chairman Pat Roberts concluded in the additional views section of his report, the former ambassador, either by design or through ignorance, gave the American people, and for that matter, the world a version of events that was inaccurate, unsubstantiated, and misleading.
+As Senate Intelligence Committee Chairman Pat Roberts concluded in the additional views section of his report, the former ambassador, either by design or through ignorance, gave the American people, and for that matter, the world, a version of events that was inaccurate, unsubstantiated, and misleading.

-Now, this is f this is a matter of record.
+Now, this is a matter of record.

 The fact the press wants to ignore it is an indication of what they hoped the story was to become.

-He lied to the media while doing it, but he lied to the media in a way what they wanted to hear was lie.
+He lied to the media while doing it, but he lied to the media in a way.

-They they that what he told was the truth the media wanted to believe.
+What he told was the truth the media wanted to believe.

 We'll be back here in a minute.

-We're gonna stay after it.
+We're going to stay after it.

-We're gonna keep the pressure on it.
+We're going to keep the pressure on it.

-Look forward to seeing you back then and just be cool.
+Look forward to seeing you back then, and just be cool.